appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_edit_delete/edit_delete_views.rst

 List View
 ---------
-The next step to make a html page with functionality for create, edit and delete object insances is to build item values and to build the list view.
+The next step is to build item values and the list view.
 Our class ``SongItemValue`` extends the CRadmin listbuilder item value class :class:`django_cradmin.viewhelpers.listbuilder.itemvalue.EditDelete`.
 What this does is to easily render a box with and edit and delete button for each item in our list.
 Another usefull element is the ``valuealias``.
 We override the default value attribute to make it easier working with objects in our views or templates.
 As you can see below we set the valuealias attribute to be *song*.
 In our method we can than use ``self.song....`` and in a template we can than use ``me.song...``.
 The valuealias is inherit from the CRadmin viewhelper class :class:`django_cradmin.viewhelpers.listbuilder.base.AbstractItemRenderer`.

 The class ``SongListbuilderView`` extends three other classes.
 First we need the correct Song object instances for the